omarkamali/semango/docs/LOCAL_EMBEDDER.md

 # Local Embedder Guide

+See also: [Semango Guide](./SEMANGO_GUIDE.md) for Quickstart, configuration, operations, and advanced usage.

 The Local Embedder allows you to use sentence transformer models locally without requiring external API calls.
 This is ideal for:

 - **Privacy**: Keep your data completely local